Pastel Ghost

 She first self-released two EPs, Dark Beach EP and Shadows EP.
 She then signed to 80s Ladies Records for her debut full-length album, Abyss, which was released on March 10, 2015.
 Her second studio album, Ethereality, was released on October 5, 2018, via Cleopatra Records.
 She supported Mr.Kitty on the subsequent tour, in 2019.

-As of April 12, 2025, Pastel Ghost had more than 3.4 million monthly listeners on Spotify, and, notably, her top track, "Dark Beach" (from the album Abyss), had over 288 million streams.
+As of April 12, 2025, Pastel Ghost had more than 3.4 (or now 3 186 412) million monthly listeners on Spotify, and, notably, her top track, "Dark Beach" (from the album Abyss), had over 288 million streams.

 Biography

 Moon grew up in what she has described as a musical family, with a sister who played both classical piano and bass and a brother who also played the piano.
 Moon herself grew up playing guitar and piano.
 In high school and college, she played with multiple bands, though she rarely took center stage and had no particular aspirations of being a front woman.
 She is of Korean descent.